Nina Nikolaevna Uraltseva: Mathematical Contributions

-A particular case with $a(x,u,\nabla u)=\kappa u$, $\kappa>0$, together with the Neumann type condition ${\partial_\nu u}/{\sqrt{1+|\nabla u|^2}}=\varkappa$ on $\partial\Omega$, $|\varkappa|<1$, is known as the capillarity problem.
+A particular case with $a(x,u,\nabla u)=\kappa u$, $\kappa>0$, together with the Neumann-type condition ${\partial_\nu u}/{\sqrt{1+|\nabla u|^2}}=\varkappa$ on $\partial\Omega$, $|\varkappa|<1$, is known as the capillarity problem.
 The boundary estimates, as well as the existence of classical solutions for such problems were obtained in \cite{MR0638359,MR0638360,MR660089,MR0364860}.
-It is remarkable that the estimates in the last two papers required only the smoothness of the domain $\Omega$, but not its convexity.
+Remarkably, the estimates in the last two papers required only the smoothness of the domain $\Omega$, but not its convexity.

-In 1990s, in a series of joint works \cite{MR1193345,MR1246345,MR1334142,MR1483640} with Vladimir Oliker, Nina Uraltseva has studied the evolution of surfaces $S(t)$ given as graphs $u = u(x, t)$ over a bounded domain $\Omega\subset \R^n$ with the speed depending on the mean curvature of the $S(t)$ under the condition that the boundary of the surface $S(t)$ is fixed.
-More precisely, they have considered a parabolic PDE of the type
+In the 1990s, in a series of joint works \cite{MR1193345,MR1246345,MR1334142,MR1483640} with Vladimir Oliker, Nina Uraltseva studied the evolution of surfaces $S(t)$ given as graphs $u = u(x, t)$ over a bounded domain $\Omega\subset \R^n$ with the speed depending on the mean curvature of $S(t)$ under the condition that the boundary of the surface $S(t)$ is fixed.
+More precisely, they considered a parabolic PDE of the type

 with the boundary condition $u(x,t)=\phi(x)$ on $\partial\Omega\times(0,\infty)$ and initial condition $u(x,0)=u_0(x)$.
 Even in the stationary case, when this problem is the Dirichlet problem for the mean curvature equation, the existence of up to the boundary classical solutions requires a geometric condition on the domain $\Omega$, namely, the nonnegativity of the mean curvature of $\partial\Omega$.
 For such domains, Huisken \cite{MR983300} has shown the existence of the classical solutions of the evolution problem and proved that the surfaces $S(t)$ converge to a classical minimal surface $S$ as $t\to\infty$.
-Oliker and Uraltseva have studied this problem without any geometric conditions on the domain $\Omega$.
+Oliker and Uraltseva have studied this problem with no geometric conditions on the domain $\Omega$.
 For this purpose, they introduced a notion of a generalized solution to the parabolic problem (as a limit of regularized problems).
 They have proved its existence and convergence $u(\cdot,t)\to \Phi$ as $t\to\infty$ to a generalized solution $\Phi$ of the stationary problem, in the sense that $\Phi$ minimizes the area functional